 Manslaughter is a death that occurs without a specific intent to kill.
 Because manslaughter is defined as an unintended killing, all Oklahoma manslaughter charges could be described as involuntary manslaughter.
 For an Oklahoma court to convict on an involuntary manslaughter charge, there must not be any specific intent to kill the victim.

-There is no specific intent to kill in second degree murder, but there may well be an intent to cause an injury that result of which is death.
-The perpetrator acts with imminently dangerous conduct in total disregard for the life, health and safety of others.
-In comparison, in manslaughter, the death is usually accidental.
+There is no specific intent to kill in second-degree murder, but there may well be an intent to cause an injury that results in death.
+The perpetrator acts with imminently dangerous conduct in total disregard for the life, health, and safety of others.
+In comparison to manslaughter, the death is usually accidental.

-In Oklahoma, 1st degree manslaughter is a homicide in which the death occurs without intent to kill or “malice aforethought” and without a “depraved mind” which are elements of first and second degree murder under Oklahoma law.
+In Oklahoma, first-degree manslaughter is a homicide in which the death occurs without intent to kill or “malice aforethought” and without the “depraved mind” that are the elements of murder under Oklahoma law.

-- There is no intent to kill and the death occurs during the commission of a misdemeanor (ex.
-An accident while driving with a suspended license accidentally causes the death of another); or
+- There is no intent to kill and the death occurs during the commission of a misdemeanor (e.g., an accident while driving with a suspended license accidentally causes the death of another);

-First degree manslaughter may also occur when an intoxicated doctor inadvertently gives the wrong medicine or a medical treatment to a patient that results in the death of the patient.
+First-degree manslaughter may also occur when an intoxicated doctor inadvertently gives the wrong medicine or a medical treatment to a patient that results in the death of the patient.
+Okla.
 Stat. tit.
-21 § 712.
+21 § 712

 Free Consultation: Tulsa Criminal Defense Attorney

 If you are convicted of manslaughter or second-degree murder, you could spend many years in prison.